-We would like to thank MTN Group and MTN Holdings for their ongoing commitment to and support of MTN Zakhele Futhi and its shareholders.
+We would like to thank MTN Group and MTN Holdings Limited (MTN Holdings) for their ongoing commitment to and support of MTN Zakhele Futhi and its shareholders.

-The amounts provided by MTN Holdings to address the liquidity issues faced by MTN Zakhele Futhi negatively impacted the gearing in the Company due to the interest-bearing nature of all funding provided by MTN Holdings.
 The MTN Zakhele Futhi board will continue with their efforts to protect the investment made by its shareholders.